 Under the Aviation Act, Schiphol Group has been designated as the operator of Amsterdam Airport Schiphol for an indefinite period of time.
 This licence may be revoked by the Ministry of Infrastructure and the Environment in a limited number of circumstances: (i) mismanagement such that the continuity of Amsterdam Airport Schiphol would be endangered, (ii) national planning policy no longer envisaging an airport at the present location of Amsterdam Airport Schiphol and (iii) a request for revocation of the permit by Schiphol Group itself (provided such request is not against the public interest).
 The revocation of the operating permit for any such reason would mean that Schiphol Group would not be able to conduct its aviation business.
-Although Schiphol Group would be entitled to compensation for certain damages if the State of the Netherlands (the "State") were to revoke the permit because of a change in national planning policy, Schiphol Group would not be entitled to any damages in the event that its permit to operate Amsterdam Airport Schiphol were revoked on the ground of mismanagement.
-Accordingly, the revocation of the permit to operate Amsterdam Airport Schiphol would have a material adverse effect on Schiphol Group's business, results of operations, prospects and financial condition.
+Although Schiphol Group would be entitled to compensation for certain damages if the State of the Netherlands (the "State") were to revoke the permit because of a change in national planning policy, Schiphol Group would not be entitled to any damages in the event that its permit to operate Amsterdam Airport Schiphol would have a material adverse effect on Schiphol Group's business, results of operations, prospects and financial condition.